harisheoran/harisheoran.github.io/content/projects/scale-mesh/index.md

 ## Source Code
 {{< gitlab projectID="62119438" >}}

-## Components
+# ⚙️ Components:
-1. ***Build Server***
+1. Build Server

-2. ***Reverse Proxy API***
+2. Reverse Proxy API

-3. ***Main API Server***
+3. Main API Server

-4. ***Frontend Server***

-5. ***Log Collection Pipeline***
+4. Log Collection Pipeline

-## Build Server
+## 🏗️ Build Server
-To build the code and push the artifacts to the S3 bucket.
+It builds the code and pushes the artifacts to the S3 bucket.

-### How it works?
+🤔 How it works?
-It is a custom Docker container which uses the GitHub repo url, clones it and then build it and push them to SS3 bucket
+It is a custom Docker container which uses the GitHub repo URL, clones it and then pushes it and push them to the S3 bucket

-***Structure***
-- Dockerfile
-- entry.sh
-- main.go

-> It is a Multistage Docker build, which builds the Go binary in first stage and then run the bianry in 2nd stage to build the user's web app code and push the build artifacts to the S3 bucket.
+🔧 definitionIt is a Multistage Docker build, which builds the Go binary in the first stage and then runs the binary in 2nd stage to build the user's web app code and push the build artifacts to the S3 bucket.

-Build Server image is pushed to AWS ECR, and then a ECS cluster & Task defination are created to run a container from the ECR image, and after task completed, it'll destroy the container.
+🖼️ Build Server image is pushed to AWS ECR, and then an ECS cluster & Task defination are created to run a container from the ECR image after the task is completed, it'll destroy the container.

-> S3 buckets are uploaded in this path
-***__output/{projectID}/***
+👉 So, the user can build  & deploy multiple apps simultaneously, and the load will not affect the primary server.

-## API Server
+## 🙋API Server
-Main backend API, via which user interacts with the Web app.
+The main backend API is the one via which the user interacts with the platform.

-### Working Flow
+🌊Working Flow
-- User Signup/login
+➡️User Authentication.
-- Save the user's web app project info(GitHub repo url, name) to deploy.
+➡️Save the user's web app project info(GitHub repo URL, name) to deploy.
+➡️Create single/multiple deployments from the project.
-- Create the project and Deploy the web app.
+➡️Create the project and Deploy the web app.

 ### Structure
 - ***cmd/web/***